 Plant Based Chef, Yoga and Meditation Teacher, Nutrition and Health Coach.

-Although I studied International Commerce, I knew I didn’t want to be stuck in an office job.
-I spent a year living in France during my degree and discovered my passion for both cooking and international travel.
-When I returned to Ireland I spent my summer studying classical cookery at Cooks Academy in Dublin.
-I had the most incredible time there.
-I had always been inventive in the kitchen but my time in Cooks Academy really taught me how to modify and build my own recipes through understanding the cooking techniques behind each dish and how to balance flavours to perfection.
+I had the most incredible time at Cooks Academy.
+I had always been inventive in the kitchen but my time there really taught me how to modify and build my own recipes through understanding the cooking techniques behind each dish and how to balance flavours to perfection.
+I went on to study plant based cooking with Rouxbe cooking school, studying part time while I completed my degree in International Commerce,

 After a stint working in kitchens in Chicago, my desire to travel and a lifelong interest in yoga then led me to India where I completed my 200hr yoga teacher training in Goa.
 I studied Ashtanga yoga under the expert tutelage of Yogacharya Lalit Kumar.
 Our broader training also included Ayurveda, yoga philosophy, meditation, anatomy and physiology.

 It was a magical experience.
 Every morning, we woke at dawn to practice meditation in the yoga shala, to the sound of birds chirping and waves crashing in the distance.
 I’ve never been somewhere so peaceful or felt so at peace in my life – not something a lot of people imagine about India!
 My time studying in Goa changed my perspective on life, something I hope to recreate for my students.